St. Catherine investigation confirms sex abuse by church composer, recommends changes

 • Though True had learned of sexual misconduct allegations against Tate, she invited him to perform at St. Catherine's events.
 Tate had been an MMA team member.

-In a statement Tuesday, True said that MMA leaders immediately removed DeCosta and Tate when learning of the allegations.
-"DeCosta came back as an adult track participant, not team member, for the last year of MMA (Summer 2017).
+In a statement Tuesday, True said that MMA leaders immediately removed DeCosta and Tate after learning of the allegations.
+"DeCosta came back as an adult track participant, not team member, for the last year of MMA (summer 2017).
 Paul Tate never returned to the MMA Team," according to the statement.

-The report found that MMA didn't require all its leaders, team members or interns to complete child protection protocol training or background screening.

 Beth Halloran, executive vice president of St. Catherine's, said the university is enacting all the recommendations made.
 "It will allow us to implement changes and policies that keep our community safe," she said.